 I recently went on a French polishing course and I took a few notes while I was there.
-What follows below are the notes I tool typed up neatly so that I don’t forget everything.
+What follows below are the notes I took typed up neatly so that I don’t forget everything.
 Some of it might be a bit disjointed but there are some gems in there and it’s in roughly the order you need to complete the steps.
-The guy teaching the course had 40+ years experience and there was literally nothing he didn’t know finishing wood.
+The guy teaching the course had 40+ years experience and there was literally nothing he didn’t know about finishing wood.

 Finishes can be split into four basic groups:

 There are no hard and fast rules regarding compatibility.
 It depends in factors such as how long the previous coats have been left to dry, humidity, temperature, thinners used, etc, etc. A test piece should be made up if possible.

 Applying a second coat of a finish will sometimes partially dissolve the first coat of finish.
 If this is a problem a sealing coat of a different type of finish can sometimes be applied over the first coat.
 The partial dissolving of the first coat is sometimes desirable as with French polishing where it allows for the build up of a thicker finish.

 French polishing doesn’t produce a hard wearing finish.
 It is easily damaged by solvents (including alcohol), water and heat.
 Some newer shellacs have additives which make them more resistant particularly to heat.

 Shellac can usually be applied over water and oil based stains and fillers including chemical stains.
 It’s generally a bad idea to try and use spirit based stains under French polish as the spirit in the polish will lift the stain causing a patchy finish.
 If the shellac needs to be coloured spirit based powders can be used.
 Earth pigments can also be added to the shellac to change the colour.